Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Proof of Theorem 2.2 : Upper bound for the mixing time of the AT shufle

-For each $i=1,\dots,K$, let $\nu^i_t$ denote the law of $\sigma_t$ restricted to $\{x_{i-1}+1,\dots, x_i\}$ and set $\mu^i$ to be the corresponding equilibrium measure (uniform on the permutation of $\{x_{i-1}+1,\dots, x_i\}$).
-Using Proposition \ref{wilson} for each dynamics on $S_{\gD x_{i}}$ and the fact that the total-variation distance between product measures is smaller than the sum of the total-variation distances of the marginals, we have
+For each $i=1,\dots,K$, let $\nu^i_t$ denote the law of $\sigma_t$ restricted to $\{x_{i-1}+1,\dots, x_i\}$, and set $\mu^i$ to be the corresponding equilibrium measure (uniform on the permutation of $\{x_{i-1}+1,\dots, x_i\}$).
+Using Proposition~\ref{wilson} for each dynamics on $S_{\Delta x_{i}}$ and the fact that the total variation distance between product measures is smaller than the sum of the total variation distances of the marginals, we have

-In the last inequality we used $\gD x_i\le N/K+1$.
+In the last inequality we used $\Delta x_i\leq N/K+1$.

 For $t=t_1$, the right-hand side is smaller than